-Models are evaluated with both retrieval and answer metrics.
-Retrieval Accuracy@k checks whether the correct frames appear among the top-k results, showing if the system can actually find the right moment in the video.
-Answer Accuracy is defined for multiple choice questions, measuring whether the system picks the correct option.
-Additionally, we report Precision@k (the proportion of relevant frames among the top k), Recall@k (the proportion of relevant frames retrieved), and MRR@k (whether relevant frames are ranked early).
-These metrics provide a comprehensive evaluation of each model's performance: whether it retrieves the correct frames, ranks them appropriately, recalls relevant frames, and avoids retrieving irrelevant ones.
-Question-type analysis highlights model strengths and weaknesses, for example, in object localization or spatial reasoning.
+Models are evaluated with retrieval and answer metrics.
+Retrieval Accuracy@$k$ checks whether a correct frame appears among the top-$k$ results, i.e., whether the system can locate the relevant moment in the video.
+Answer Accuracy is defined for multiple-choice questions, measuring whether the system selects the correct option.
+Additionally, we report Precision@$k$ (the proportion of relevant frames among the top $k$), Recall@$k$ (the proportion of relevant frames retrieved), and MRR@$k$ (the reciprocal rank of the first relevant frame among the top $k$).